liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/08-displaying-guestbook-entries.markdown

 that the guestbooks adapter uses the default layout `simple_list_item_1`.
 This layout is sufficient for showing guestbook names because it displays only a single string for each list item.
 Each entry, however, should display two
-strings: the entry's message, and the name of the person who left it.
-The `simple_list_item_2` layout lets you display these strings, because it displays two strings for each list item.
+strings: the entry's message and the name of the person who left it.
+The `simple_list_item_2` layout lets you display these strings, because it can show two strings for each list item.
 You need to tell it what two strings to display, though.
 This is why you override the `getView` method.
 After using `findViewById` to retrieve the `simple_list_item_2` layout's two strings, you